raspberrypilearning/kids-ruby-quiz/ruby quiz.markdown

 ![Image of Kids Ruby ready to use](images/4.png)

+Kids Ruby uses a simple layout with the screen split into two large sections.

+- A large black box, where our Ruby code is typed
+- A large box with shortcuts to built in ideas and projects, as well as the output from any code that is written.

+Underneath the large black box are a few buttons.

+- Save: Saves your project, it's really important to save your work regularly.
+- Open: Opens a project that has been saved to your computer.
+- Clear: Clears the code in the black box, use with caution.
+- Run: Runs the code in the black box.

+Let's get coding!

 ##Coding our Quiz
 With the application installed now we can create our quiz game.